be-the-nerd/ComposeCourse/README.md

 # ComposeCourse
-This repo is reagrding learning of Compose
+This repo is about learning of Compose.